-Ophea has created a poster on Understanding Partners – Students to support individuals and organizations looking to better their relationship with youth.
-For more information on how to engage students, click here.
+Ophea and PARC have created a poster on Understanding Partners – Youth to support individuals and organizations looking to better their relationship with youth.
+For more information on how to engage youth, check it out!

 If you are a parent who wants their child’s school to participate in the Ophea Healthy Schools Certification, talk to your child’s teacher or a staff member at your school and tell them about this opportunity.
 You can share the guidebook with them as it provides more information.

-Ophea has created a poster on Understanding Partners – Parents to support individuals and organizations looking to better their relationship with parents.
-For more information on how to partner with parents, click here.
+Ophea and PARC have created a poster on Understanding Partners – Parents to support individuals and organizations looking to better their relationship with parents.
+For more information on how to partner with parents, check it out!

 * Throughout the HS Certification information/Guide, the term parents refers to parents, guardians and caregivers.